Saadmomin2903/facebook-sentiment-api/FREE_DEPLOYMENT_GUIDE.md

 3. **Spin-down**: Free services will "spin down" after 15 minutes of inactivity.
 The first request after inactivity will take longer as the service starts up again (this is called a "cold start").

 4. **Usage Limits**: The free tier includes 750 hours of usage per month.

+5. **No Persistent Storage**: The free tier doesn't support persistent disks, so we need to include the model file in the Docker image.

 ## Troubleshooting